ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 # Intro

 Hello everyone!
-Today we'll be talking about round efficient secure multiparty quantum computation with identifiable abort.
+My name is Yi Lee, and today we'll be talking about round efficient secure multiparty quantum computation with identifiable abort.
+This is a joint work with Bar, Hao, Kai-Min, Mi-Ying, and Yu-Ching.

 # MPC

 Let's start with multiparty quantum computations.
 Or what we call MPQC.
-Here we have n parties, and our goal is to evaluate a function that looks like this.
+Here we have n parties, and our goal is to evaluate a function.
 It's got n quantum inputs; one from each party.
 Same idea with n outputs.
 So each party starts with their own private input, and they run some protocol.
 Exchange some quantum messages.